WSoC-VITAP/WSoC2103-TestRepo/docs/HACKING.md

    to git] to get started.
 5. Optionally, push it to a private repository on your GitHub profile.
 6. Go to step 1

+### Submission

+Create a tarball or a zip file.
+Be sure to delete `node_modules` directory before compressing.
+You can either send it via email to realaravinth@batsense.net or via Discord at realaravinth#4111. **BUT DON'T SEND PULL REQUESTS.**

 ## Resources